Jewish Sites in Paris

 Take on Rue Pavée where you will see the big Synagogue of Hagoudas Hakehilos :

-Zoom on the synagogue Rue Pavé :
+Zoom on this cute synagogue in Rue Pavé.

 On your left, on the same street, you will see a Jewish School :